PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     wget www.eicar.eu/eicar.com.txt --tries 1 --timeout 2
     ```
     > :bulb: **Objective** <br>
     > The simulated threats from the `attacker` should fail.
-This is because the Firewall Plus service is preventing the exploits from reaching the `victim` machine.
+This is because the Cloud NGFW service is preventing the threats from reaching the `victim` machine.
     <br>

 ### View threats

-View the actions taken by the Firewall Plus service directly within the Google Cloud console.
+View the actions taken by the Cloud NGFW service directly within the Google Cloud console.

 1. In the Google Cloud console, go to **[Network Security → Threats](https://console.cloud.google.com/net-security/threats/)**.